archiverjs/node-archiver/README.md

 #### mode `number`

 Sets the entry permissions.
-Defaults to octal 0664.
+Defaults to octal 0755 (directory) or 0644 (file).

 ## Libraries